larsthorup/db-test-sandbox/README.md

 # db-test-sandbox

 Experiments in database migration testing.
+Optimized for educational value, not production quality.

 Prerequisites: